AammarTufail/Biol217-2024/Tutorial_Day3.md

 Now we can perform genome **binning**.
 *"Basically, in metagenomic binning, you’re trying to group together a bunch of contigs that all belong to the same genome using various metrics like tetranucleotide frequency, differential coverage, completion, etc “ (https://anvio.org/help/7/artifacts/bin/).*

-Here you are going to use [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/ ) and [binsanity](https://github.com/edgraham/BinSanity), two binners then use [DAS_Tool](https://github.com/cmks/DAS_Tool ) to choose the best bins.
+Here you are going to use two binners [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/ ) and [MaxBin2](https://sourceforge.net/projects/maxbin2/).